-As a curator, he co-organised Samuel Fosso: Affirmative Acts, Princeton University Art Museum (2022) and the travelling survey El Anatsui: Triumphant Scale, Haus der Kunst, Munich (2019).
+As a curator, he co-organised Samuel Fosso: Affirmative Acts, Princeton University Art Museum (2022) and the travelling survey El Anatsui: Triumphant Scale, Haus der Kunst, Munich (2019) (with Okwui Enwezor).
 Okeke-Agulu has co-organised numerous other art exhibitions, including Who Knows Tomorrow, Nationalgalerie, Berlin (2010); 5th Gwangju Biennale (2004); The Short Century: Independence and Liberation Movements in Africa, 1945–1994, Museum Villa Stuck, Munich (2001); Seven Stories About Modern Art in Africa, Whitechapel Art Gallery, London (1995) and the Nigerian section, 1st Johannesburg Biennale (1995).

 His many awards include Honourable Mention, The Arnold Rubin Outstanding Publication Award, Arts Council of African Studies Association (2017); The Melville J. Herskovits Prize for the most important scholarly work in African Studies published in English during the preceding year (African Studies Association, 2016); and Frank Jewett Mather Award for Distinction in Art Criticism (College Art Association, 2016).

-Born in Umuahia, Nigeria, Okeke-Agulu lives and works in Princeton, US.
+Born in Umuahia, Nigeria, Okeke-Agulu lives and works in Princeton, New Jersey.

 Sharjah Biennial 15 (2023)